 If you’re new to VPNs, don’t worry.
 We’re here to help.
 In this post, we’re going to explain what a VPN is, what a VPN can do and our recommendations for VPN services.
-Read on and find out…
+Read on to find out…

 What is a VPN?